-In fig. 1, which is a side sectional view, the pump cylinders are indicated by A; the pumps are of the ordinary construction, and are operated by the rocking shaft, B; C is the water well, and D the float; d is the connecting rod between the float and throttle valve; e is an escape aperture in the well, which determines the water level; when the engine works too quick, the pumps throw up water faster than it can escape through the aperture, e, and consequently the float rises and shuts off steam; is called the "Drummond Light," viz.: the comes tired or sleepy.
-Governors are just as when the engine moves too slow, less water is necessary for the engines used in sea naviga- pumped up and the float falls, opens the throttle and lets on steam.
+In fig. 1, which is a side sectional view, the pump cylinders are indicated by A; the pumps are of the ordinary construction, and are operated by the rocking shaft, B; C is the water well, and D the float; d is the connecting rod between the float and throttle valve; e is an escape aperture in the well, which determines the water level; when the engine works too quick, the pumps throw up water faster than it can escape through the aperture, e, and consequently the float rises and shuts off steam; is called the "Drummond Light," viz.: the tle and lets on steam.

-Fig. 2 is a cross section of the water well, and gives a side view of the aperture, e, with other appurtenances; f is a valve covering the aperture, e; j is a wedge attached to the sliding rod, E, which moves up and down with the float, being fastened to the latter by means of the strap, g; when the rod, E, rises, it brings the wedge, j, against value f, and almost closes the aperture, e; the water escape being thus nearly cut off, the well fills more rapidly, and the rise of the float is hastened; the object of the value, f, and its immediate connections, its movements; this is a very excellent feature of the reality of such a discovery.
+Fig. 2 is a cross section of the water well and gives a side view of the aperture, e, with other appurtenances; f is a valve covering the aperture, e; j is a wedge attached to the sliding rod, E, which moves up and down with the float, being fastened to the latter by means of the strap, g; when the rod, E, rises, it brings the wedge, j, against valve f, and almost closes the aperture, e; the water escape being thus nearly cut off, the well fills more rapidly, and the rise of the float is hastened; the object of the valve, f, and its immediate connections, its movements; this is a very excellent feature of the reality of such a discovery.